jruby/activerecord-jdbc-adapter/README.txt

 * Informix - Fairly complete support, all tests pass and migrations appear to work.
 Comments welcome.

 Other databases will require testing and likely a custom configuration module.
-Please join the jruby-extras
-mailing-list[http://rubyforge.org/mail/?group_id=2014] to help us discover support for more databases.
+Please join the activerecord-jdbc mailing-lists[http://kenai.com/projects/activerecord-jdbc/lists] to help us discover support for more databases.

 == Using ActiveRecord JDBC